MohammadSaad479/MohammadSaad479/README.md

 ### **Full Stack Developer | UI/UX Enthusiast | Problem Solver**

-I specialize in building scalable web applications with modern technologies.
-Passionate about creating clean, efficient code and transforming complex problems into intuitive user experiences.
+I build interactive web applications using  TypeScript, React,  Tailwind CSS and  Next.js with a strong focus on UI design.
+I’m passionate about creating seamless user experiences and driven by a sharp eye for detail.

 ---